DiviProject/Divi/documentation/FORKING.md

 ### P2P and RPC ports

-P2P network port can be changed in chainparams.cpp in `CMainParams` class at line `nDefaultPort = 51472;`
+P2P network port can be changed in `chainparams.cpp` in `CMainParams` class at line `nDefaultPort = 51472;`

-RPC port can be changed in chainparamsbase.cpp in `CBaseMainParams` class at line `nRPCPort = 51473;`
+RPC port can be changed in `chainparamsbase.cpp` in `CBaseMainParams` class at line `nRPCPort = 51473;`

+### Fixed seeds

+### Genesis block

+To start new chain we need to create new genesis block, complete instructions are provided in separate article.

+### PoW -> PoS transition

+Initially chain starts as PoW and transitions to PoS at block height which is set in `chainparams.cpp` at line `nLastPOWBlock = 100;`.

+To start PoW we need to have at least one connected peer and run `setgenerate true`

+To transition to PoS we need to have stakable balance(aged for 1 hour), wallet has to be unlocked and we need to have at least 3 connected peers for masternode network sync.
+One thing to mention is that if `mnsync status` doesn't change, it remains in some fixed state then you will need to stop daemon, clean `netfulfilled.dat` and `mncache.dat` and start again with 3 peers.

+### DNS seeding

+### HD Wallet configuration

+Divi wallet supports BIP44 to correctly support it we need to provide coin type which is registered here: https://github.com/satoshilabs/slips/blob/master/slip-0044.md

+Value in code needs to be changed in `chainparams.cpp` at line `nExtCoinType = 301;`

+### Wallet version

+Wallet version is set in few places:

+1. `configure.ac`
+2. `clientversion.h`

+Changing values in those files is sufficient